-How to watch Super Bowl LI on your Android phone or tablet
+How to watch Super Bowl LII on your Android phone or tablet

 That's pretty much it

-If you're wanting to watch Super Bowl LI on your Android phone or tablet, those are really your only options at this point, aside from some less-than-legal shenanigans.
+If you're wanting to watch Super Bowl LII on your Android phone or tablet, those are really your only options at this point, aside from some less-than-legal shenanigans.

 How are you watching this year?
 Got another option for streaming on Android?
 Let us know in the comments below!